 The other primary concern is how the money in the account could impact financial aid eligibility.
 Generally speaking, funds in an UTMA are seen as the child’s assets, while 529 assets are seen as the parents’.
 The FAFSA weights the child’s assets more heavily against you.
 That means that saving in a UTMA instead of a 529 could result in your child getting less financial aid.

-More on Planning for College Expenses
+Education Planning Tips for College Expenses

 - Having children can really complicate your finances.
 That’s especially true if you plan to save a significant amount toward their future education.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - SmartAsset’s student loan calculator can help you figure out your monthly payments for your existing student loans and the amortization over time.

 Photo Credit: © iStock.com/Tero Vesalainen, © iStock.com/zimmytws, © iStock.com/insta_photos